rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<evaluate assert="{js:result == 0}" target="db">` select count(*) from db_category left join db_product on db_product.category_id = db_category.id
 where db_product.category_id is null`</evaluate>`

-The `<evaluate>` element works as follows: First it evaluates a script the same way like a `<execute>` element does – In this example, the 'select' query is performed on the database.
+The `<evaluate>` element works as follows: First, it evaluates a script the same way like an `<execute>` element does – In this example, the 'select' query is performed on the database.
 Then the result into a variable named 'result' and the ' assert' condition is evaluated which checks the value of the result and returns true or false. if the assertion resolves to 'false', Benerator raises an error.

 In this example, an error is raised if there is a category without any product assigned.

 You can use an arbitrary expression language for performing the check.
-Like in `<execute>`, a prefix with colon can be used to indicate the script language.
+Like in `<execute>`, a prefix with a colon can be used to indicate the script language.
 You can optionally add an 'id' attribute which will make Benerator put the evaluation result into the context with this id.

 You can also call DB Sanity for verifying the preconditions, see '[DB Sanity](using_db_sanity.md)'.